aryan-chopra/wrangler/README.md

 | **NLP**                                                                |                                                                  |
 | [Stemming Tokenized Words](wrangler-docs/directives/stemming.md)                | Applies the Porter stemmer algorithm for English words           |
 | **Transient Aggregators & Setters**
-| [Aggregate Stats] (wrangler-docs/directives/aggregate-stats.md)                 | Aggregates stats of byte and time data provided with a record.
+| [Aggregate Stats](wrangler-docs/directives/aggregate-stats.md)                  | Aggregates stats of byte and time data provided with a record.
 | [Increment Variable](wrangler-docs/directives/increment-variable.md)            | Increments a transient variable with a record of processing.     |
 | [Set Variable](wrangler-docs/directives/set-variable.md)                        | Sets a transient variable with a record of processing.     |
 | **Functions**                                                          |                                                                  |